tiagodeliberali/blog/docs/initial_tcp_server.md

 }
 ```

-And, at my machine, we can process those `2M messages` in about `54 seconds`.
-It gives us an average of `27 μs per message`.
+At my machine, we can process those `2M messages` in about `52 seconds`.
+It gives us an average of `26 μs per message`.

 Is this number relevant?
 Sure this system is pretty useless compared to Kafka, but it can serve us as a baseline to understand how each decision is going to take things slow.

+## What if...

+What if we do not establish a TCP connection and we just handle each request independently?
+We could remove the loop from our `handle_connection` and move the stream connection to inside the loop.
+How bad this can be for our performance?

+Well, after running this change a few times, the average is `292 seconds` to process the same workload.
+This means `146 μs per message`.
+That's a lot!
+So, we can keep the original code as-is for now.